Advertisement

 Here you can indulge in some mouth-watering tapas and popular Spanish drinks while admiring the gorgeous baroque architecture.

 These days it’s a bit easier to schedule dates and just meet at any of the restaurants and bars around the Plaza.
-But rumor has it that “under the clock” is still the preferred spot for most blind dates.
+But rumor has it that the archway “under the clock” is still the preferred spot for most blind dates.

-But the Plaza is not just for groups of friends and dating couples.
+But Plaza Mayor is not just for groups of friends and dating couples.
 If you’re just traveling on your own, no worries.
 This stunning square is lined with elegant buildings and charming sidewalk cafes, making it the perfect place to sit back, relax, and soak up the atmosphere.

 Casa de las Conchas